Ib Antoni lived a short and intense life. In the late 1950s, only 27 years of age, he sat behind the desk in one

 The demand for the Antoni stroke came from all over the world, and he only had customers such as Shell, Unicef, Volvo, Life Magazine and Neiman-Marcus.

-I Denmark he was called the ”illustrator to the Court of Denmark”, because his posters with The Little Mermaid, Tivoli and Copenhagen were - and still are - a part of creating the narrative and of the native country and the national brand, that attract visitors from all over the world.
+I Denmark he was called the ”national illustrator of Denmark”, because his posters with The Little Mermaid, Tivoli and Copenhagen were - and still are - a part of creating the narrative and of the native country and the national brand, that attract visitors from all over the world.
 A narrative of great and clean-cut designs and the love of fairytales taken straight out of a H. C. Andersen adventure.

 When he died in a tragic fire, only 44 years old, the papers called him "world-famous" and "the greatest in his field”.